sisou/nimiq-wallet-extension/README.md

 The extension also supports mining, so you can mine Nimiq whenever your browser is running, without having to visit the testnet webpage.

-> Developed for Chrome, but may also work in Firefox, Opera and other WebKit-based browsers.
+> Developed for Chrome and Firefox, but may also work in Opera and other WebKit-based browsers.

 ## Screenshots
 ![Main screen](assets/screenshots/screenshot2.png?raw=true)